-The Committee is asked to note the Services (CAMHS) performance remains October 2021 continues to exceed the 80% children assessed within 28 days of referral, improvement from a low of 20.1% in at 23.60%, and starting therapy within 28 September 2020. days of assessment at 16.40%.
+The Committee is asked to note the Services (CAMHS) performance remains October 2021 continues to exceed the 80% poor against the targets for the rate of target rate.
+This is a significant and sustained children assessed within 28 days of referral, improvement from a low of 20.1% in at 23.60%, and starting therapy within 28 September 2020. days of assessment at 16.40%.